Governance | Corporate Governance

 - The Company shall engage in a constructive dialogue with major shareholders for the purpose of sustainable growth of the Company and the mid- to long-term enhancement of corporate value.

 - Regarding dialogue with stakeholders, the Company shall endeavor to enhance methods of dialogue and also provide explanations on general policies for the allocation of management resources.

 - An officer in charge of IR shall endeavor to share the outcomes of such dialogue with the Board of Directors.

 - Regarding strategic shareholdings, the Company and its core subsidiaries shall consider perspectives of business strategy, and shall hold such shares only if such shareholdings will contribute to maintaining/enhancing the corporate value of the Nomura Group.

 - The Company established the "Code of Ethics of Nomura Group" as a code of conduct for each director, officer, and employee of the Nomura Group to comply with.

 - The Company shall enhance corporate value in the long-term by respecting the diversity and different values among the directors, officers and employees of the Nomura Group, and establishing a sound workplace to enable all directors, officers, and employees to perform at their full potential.

-- The Company shall actively engage in CSR activities, including educational activities in economics and finance, in addition to contributing to expanding securities markets through daily business.
+- The Company shall actively engage in ESG-related activities for the purpose of sustainable growth and solving social issues, in addition to contributing to expanding securities markets through daily business.